PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting: Experiments

 \subsection{Comparative evaluation}

-We train all methods on the \textsc{Lab} and \textsc{MeetingRoom} datasets, where ground truth HDR panoramas were also captured, and report the results of the quantitative evaluation in \cref{tab:quantitative-results}.
+We train all methods on all scenes from our dataset from \cref{sec:dataset}, and report quantitative metrics with respect to the captured HDR ground truth in \cref{tab:quantitative-results}.
 We used three sets of metrics for the evaluation to properly assess the texture and energy of the predicted environment maps.
 For the texture, we used traditional metrics used in the NeRF literature such as PSNR, SSIM, and LPIPS on the tone-mapped output (\cref{tab:quantitative-results}, columns 2--4) to assess the quality of the texture of the predicted environment map.
 We also evaluate the quality of HDR image reconstruction using the common HDR metrics \cite{hanji2022comparison} such as PU-PSNR and PU-SSIM~\cite{mantiuk2021pu}, and HDR-VDP3~\cite{mantiuk2023hdrvdp3} in \cref{tab:quantitative-results} (columns 5--7).
 Finally, we evaluate the suitability of the HDR outputs to be used for image-based lighting by rendering the virtual scene from \cite{gera2022casual}, on which we compute RMSE, si-RMSE, and RGB angular error~\cite{legendre2019deeplight} directly on the HDR renderings (\cref{tab:quantitative-results}, columns 8--10), and PSNR on the tone-mapped renderings (\cref{tab:quantitative-results}, column 11).
-We observe that \thename performs well at the task of HDR prediction, while remaining very close to the ideal baseline of LDR-Nerfacto when evaluated on tonemapped LDR images.
+We observe that \thename outperforms HDR baselines, while remaining competitive with the ideal LDR-Nerfacto baseline on tonemapped LDR images.
+Per-scene results are provided in the supplementary materials.

-This is validated qualitatively in \cref{fig:qual}, which also includes results on the other two scenes \textsc{Apartment} and \textsc{Office}.
-While the quality of image reconstruction is high for LDR-Nerfacto, the virtual objects rendered are dull and do not have realistic lighting effects since the output is in LDR.
-PanoHDR-NeRF provides better environment maps for virtual object lighting; however, the renderings are generally darker than the ground truth.
-We believe this could be due to the fact that the LDR-to-HDR network could generally be under-shooting, or could be inconsistent across view, resulting in darker renderings after NeRF training.
-In contrast, HDR-Nerfacto produces greater accuracy results, resulting in more realistic renderings.
-However, the environment maps produced by HDR-Nerfacto are overly blurry.
-Finally, \thename is more suited for rendering, resulting in higher-quality environment maps that resemble those obtained when trained exclusively on LDR images, yet producing realistic lighting close to the ground truth.